Bally Technologies: The 2000s

 to write an updated second edition, a copy of which was given to every Bally employee.

 In 2008, Bally acquired CoolSign, a multi-media management tool, from Planar.
 On the games side, in 2008 and 2009, Bally released a number of new gaming products, including its new Digital Tower Series, whose games feature dynamic, interactive and animated top-box displays.
 Additionally, in 2009 the company released its new "Jumbo" cabinets, which measure nearly eight feet high by over three feet wide.
 In late 2009, Bally displayed their new Pro Series V22/22 upright and Pro Series Slant Top slot featuring a 22" game display and a 26" top display.
 Bally engineered reduced power consumption in these new platforms.
 Bally also developed Ultimate Texas Hold'em in 2009.

 In 2010, Bally sold the Rainbow Casino to Isle of Capri Casinos for $80 million.

 On November 25, 2013, Bally acquired SHFL entertainment, a global gaming supplier operating in five primary categories: Utility products (including Deck Mate card shufflers and roulette chip sorters), proprietary table games, electronic table systems, electronic gaming machines (including video slot machines) and iGaming.

 In 2014, Bally won four awards in the 'Slot Floor Technology Awards' as well as earning two spots in the annual ‘Top 20 Most Innovative Gaming Technology Products' awards.

 In August 2014, Bally agreed to be acquired by Scientific Games (now Light & Wonder), maker of lottery and sports betting equipment, for $3.3 billion plus $1.8 billion in assumed debt.
 The acquisition was completed on November 21, 2014.
 Today, Bally constitutes one of the core brands of Light & Wonder.

 Today

 Bally Technologies is focused on the casino gaming industry, specifically slot machines.
 Acquisitions of such companies as Casino Marketplace, MindPlay and Advanced Casino Systems Corporation (ACSC) enabled Bally to grow.
-In terms of computing software infrastructure, the Legacy Unix SDS slot system is still the industry standard.
 The company’s past acquisitions include the now-defunct firm Honeyframe Cashmaster of Telford, England, and Micro Clever Consulting (MCC) of Nice, France.
 Those two firms made casino-management software.

-Bally MultiConnect (BMC) is a distributed enterprise-wide slot management system designed for multi-property casino firms.
-This enables centralized accounting and analysis, thereby providing a single view of the entire gaming operation.
-This enables the casino owner to have complete control over every aspect of the casino, including game functionality, attributes, revenue, and payout of winnings.